iWaraxe/SE-Task060-Patterns/README.md

 # Task 60.
 Patterns
 In the Automated Testing just like in the Development there are patterns of development.
-Read and learn more information about them [here].
+Read and learn more information about them [here](https://www.selenium.dev/documentation/test\_practices/encouraged/page\_object\_models/).

 ## Complete task 60.
 Develop 2 tests: